Contrary to the popular misconception, T-Bone and the Porterhouse are not different names for the same steak.

 The larger, leaner, and more delicate tenderloin sections of the Porterhouse take a little more effort to cook correctly.

-Once your steak is cooked, you simply let it rest to bring the temperature back down and then sear it in a cast-iron pan or over a screaming hot grill to finish.
+Once your steak is cooked, you simply let fora few minutes and then sear it over a screaming hot grill.

 Wrapping it all up